 Several large municipalities make up the county, which abuts Los Angeles to the southeast, including Anaheim, Santa Ana and Irvine.
 But it's the smaller, tonier enclaves such as Newport Beach (median home value: $2 million) that cement Orange County's reputation for sheltering some of Southern California's richest and most famous.

-In fact, the average home price for all of Orange County sits at $1.3 million according to the Cost of Living Index.
+In fact, the average home price for all of Orange County sits at $1.2 million according to C2ER.
 That makes it the fifth priciest market in the country.
-However, at $3,025 a month, apartment rents are only about twice the national average.
+However, at $2,919 a month, apartment rents are only a bit more than twice the national average.

 4. Brooklyn, New York

-Technically, Brooklyn is one of the five boroughs that make up New York City, but in the past 20 years or so it has emerged as something of a metropolis unto itself.
+Technically, Brooklyn is one of the five boroughs that make up New York City, but in the past couple of decades it has emerged as something of a metropolis unto itself.
 Indeed, if Brooklyn were an independent city, its population would be on par with Chicago, the third-largest city in the nation.

 Once upon a time, Brooklyn was considered a viable alternative for those who couldn't afford to live in Manhattan.
 Not anymore.
 Housing-related expenses, including rents and mortgages, are almost four times higher than the national average.

 And yet, the median household income in Brooklyn is actually lower than the U.S. median.
 It's also almost $17,000 lower than the median household income in Manhattan.

 Happily, not everything in Brooklyn is eye-wateringly expensive.
 Healthcare and utilities costs are only about 6% higher than their respective national averages.
 And transportation expenses run just 14% above what the typical American pays.
 Groceries and miscellaneous goods and services, however, are both about a quarter more expensive than their U.S. averages.

 Years of relentless growth driven by high-paid tech workers have given San Francisco some of the highest living costs in the country, meaning even those with fat paychecks can struggle to make ends meet.